Refinancing a Construction Loan Into a Permanent Mortgage

 2. Consider a Streamline Refinance If You’re Eligible

-Do you have a government-backed construction-to-permanent loan?
-If so, you may want to hold off on your refinance.
-The FHA, VA, and USDA all offer streamline refinance options once you’ve had your end loan for around seven (FHA & VA) or twelve (USDA) months.
+If you have a government-backed construction-to-permanent loan, you may want to hold off on refinancing.
+The FHA, VA, and USDA all offer streamline refinance options once you’ve had your end loan for approximately seven months (FHA and VA) or twelve months (USDA).
+These low-doc options let you lower your rate and adjust your loan terms without a full credit check, income verification, or home appraisal.

-The single best way to get a great deal when refinancing a construction loan is often to just shop around with multiple lenders.
-Receiving loan estimates from at least three companies ensures you’re being offered a fair rate and reasonable closing costs.
+The single best way to get a great refinance deal is to shop multiple lenders.
+Getting loan estimates from at least three lenders ensures you’re seeing competitive rates and reasonable closing costs — and competing quotes can motivate lenders to put their best offer forward.

 4. Wait Until Your Home Is Fully Complete